(on our 11th wedding anniversary)

 2. He is a man of ritual but he would never call himself that.
 He gets up at the same time, he does the same workout, he eats the same breakfast.

 3. He is not a morning person.
-I do not even bothering using words with him before breakfast.
-I have had to counsel myself that his morning mug – which carries a permanent scowl until 8AM – is not my doing and simply his natural state.
+I know not to speak with him before breakfast.
+I’ve counseled myself that his morning mug – which carries a permanent scowl until 8AM – is not my doing and simply his natural state.

 4. After the dog is walked, he is straight to his work.
 As a woodworker, various tools are whirling, digging, sawing, jabbing, sanding throughout the day.
 He moves between his workshop, his office and his second workshop, also known as the garage.
 If I encounter him during the day, he will be wearing his woodworking uniform, a denim blue stiff apron.
 You can see vision and restraint in his creations.